Related articles

 end

-So far, this is classic OOP and we rely on ActiveRecord’s STI mechanism to do its magic (.find type inference and so forth).
+So far, it's classic OOP and we rely on ActiveRecord's STI mechanism to do its magic. (.find type inference and so forth).

-This part is not specific to (nested) STI or to ActiveRecord but it’s worth knowing.
+This part is not specific to STI (nested) or ActiveRecord but it is useful to know it.

-Given a recordless database (working on a new project):
+Given a database without registration (I am working on a new project):

 User.count